 - When the warning lights come on

-However, in some cases, the amount of brake fluid left in your vehicle can also provide essential information about your brake discs and brake pads’ overall wear.
+However, in some cases, the amount of brakes fluid left in your vehicle can also provide essential information about your brake discs and brake pads’ overall wear.
 When your brake discs and pads get worn, a small piston of your brake caliper is forced to move further to compensate for the lost efficiency of brake discs and brake pad’s thickness.

 Hydraulic and calipers components

-Brake calipers and other hydraulic components in your vehicle’s braking system – such as brake cylinders, master cylinder, and pipes do not need replacement due to wear caused by friction but due to any breakage or accidental deterioration.
+Brakes calipers and other hydraulic components in your vehicle’s braking system – such as brake cylinders, master cylinder, and pipes do not need replacement due to wear caused by friction but due to any breakage or accidental deterioration.

 Almost all modern cars come equipped with disc brakes on the front wheels, and some of them may also have disc brakes for the rear wheels.

-Disc brakes are meant to use a smooth, flat metal disc or a brake rotor that rotates with your wheel.
+Disc brakes are meant to use a smooth, flat metal disc or a brakes rotor that rotates with your wheel.
 The calipers attached to the suspension or steering do not spin with your vehicle’s wheels and apply a clamping motion to the discs when brakes are applied.

 This clamping is produced with the help of hydraulic components within the brake calipers that respond to your foot’s pressure against the brake pedal.
 These brake pads will eventually wear down and require a new replacement, depending on your style and driving type.

-Brake pad and brake disc: the perfect duo
+Brakes pad and brake disc: the perfect duo

 Using any low quality or cheap brake disc means that you, as the owner of the vehicle, are compromising the efficiency and safety of your vehicle’s braking system.
 This may also cause your brake pads to deteriorate faster than expected.